-Statements (such as e.g. surveys) drawn up by an independent source, for example by experts, professional organisations, Chambers of Commerce, suppliers, customers or business partners of the opponent, are given more probative weight (19/01/2011, R 1595/2008-2, FINCONSUM ESTABLECIMIENTO FINANCIERO DE CREDITO / FINCONSUMO (fig.), § 31).
+Statements (e.g. surveys) drawn up by an independent source are given more probative weight (19/01/2011, R 1595/2008-2, FINCONSUM ESTABLECIMIENTO FINANCIERO DE CREDITO / FINCONSUMO (FIG. MARK), § 31).

-This practice is in line with the case-law of the Court of Justice in the Chiemsee judgment (04/05/1999, C-108/97& C-109/97, Chiemsee, EU:C:1999:230), where the

-Court gave some indications of appropriate evidence for proving the acquired distinctiveness of a mark in the market place.
+This practice is in line with the case-law of the Court of Justice in the Chiemsee judgment (04/05/1999, C-108/97 & C-109/97, Chiemsee, EU:C:1999:230), where the Court gave some indications of appropriate evidence for proving the acquired distinctiveness of a mark in the market place.
 Although acquisition of distinctiveness is not per se the same as genuine use, the former does comprise elements of evidence of use of a sign on the market.
 Consequently, case-law relating to these can be used by analogy.